AgusDharmaUDEL93/iffassion-v1/README.md

 ### src: contains the source code of the project

-common: contains the common components that are used in the project like components, hooks, animations, utils, etc. <br/>
+components: contains the components that will be used on the website <br/>
+constants: contains the constants that will be used on the website <br/>
 data: contains the data that will be displayed on the website <br/>
 pages: contains the pages that will be displayed on the website <br/>
 resources: contains the resources that will be displayed on the website <br/>
 styles: contains the styles that will be used on the website <br/> <br/>
+utils: contains the utilities that will be used on the website <br/>

 ### public: contains the public files that will be accessed by the client